evnm/dropbox-node/README.md

         dropbox.getAccessToken(dropbox_email, dropbox_password, callback)

-The callback given to `getAccessToken` takes an error object, an access token, and an access token secret (see example below).
+The callback given to `getAccessToken` takes an error object, an access token, and an access token secret (see example below). **Please note that users' passwords should never be stored.** It is best to acquire a token once and then use it for all subsequent requests.

 ### Calling API methods